jm-cc/pm2/nmad/README.md

     % pkg-config --libs nmad

-For an MPI applicatiion using Mad-MPI, use the standard `mpicc`, `mpif77` and `mpif90` compiler frontends to build and link.

 Launcher
 --------

+For MadMPI use the standard `mpirun` as launcher.
+Please see `mpirun --help` for up-to-date documentation.

-If upper layers do not provide their own launcher, it is recommended to use `padico-launch` as a launcher for nmad.
+For native NewMadeleine applications, it is recommended to use `padico-launch` as a launcher for nmad.
 It accepts parameters similar to `mpirun`.
 Please see `padico-launch --help` for up-to-date documentation.

 Environment variables may be set using -D parameters, e.g.: